FengboMa/docs.spectraguru/docs/Toolbox_Page/Spectra_Simulation.md

 ## Behavior

-Spectra Simulation creates synthetic Raman-like spectra over the default Raman shift range.
+Spectrum Simulation creates synthetic Raman-like spectra over the default Raman shift range.
 Peaks are generated as random Gaussian peaks, optionally arranged as separated peaks, paired regions, or consecutive overlapping regions.
 The output page shows an interactive line chart and a downloadable CSV.

 ## Method